MORBIOUStlv/Simple_django_web_creation/README.md

 # Simple_django_web_creation
-I have created a simple Django website where u get the know-how to create models, views, URLs
+I have created a simple Django website where u get the know-how to create models, views, URLs, and how to integrate with CSS and js with template.